sfh525/blog-maker/README.md

-# How to run my blog website on your machine:
+# How to Run My Blog Website on Your Machine
 Requirements:
 * Make sure you have node.js installed in your system.
 * (Optional) install nodemon on your machine to help you run the code.
 Download here: https://www.npmjs.com/package/nodemon